fengmaggieh/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

->> I installed Python 3 because this is the latest and recommended version.
+>> I installed Python 3 because this is the latest and recommended version for the pre-work and upcoming class.

 ### Q2.
 Which Python Version Installed